 What does Thai Massage consist of?

 Many people are even under the impression that Thai Massage consists only of stretches.
-However this is not true.
+But this is not true.

-It is possible to do a session which contains mostly stretches, but it is just as possible to do a session which contains hardly any or even no stretches at all.
+It is possible to do a session that contains mostly stretches, but it is just as possible to do a session that contains hardly any or even no stretches at all.